nunopenim/SolarSystemOpenGL-Linux/README.md

 `make build`

 This will not run automatically the program.
-Like this, you can afterwards run it via `make run`, or transfer to another machine and execute it there.
+Like this, you can afterwards run it via `./solarSystem`, or transfer to another machine and execute it there, and use the same command.
 The executable file is named `solarSystem`.

 There is also a rule in the Makefile to clean the output of the compilation, for a clean build: